openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

-For additional information about certificates, see :ref:`Setting Up Certificates` in the *Building and Running an Open edX Course* guide or :ref:`openlearners:Print a Web Certificate` in the *Open edX Learner's Guide*.
+For additional information about certificates, see :ref:`Setting Up Certificates` in the *Building and Running an Open edX Course* guide or :ref`Print a Web Certificate` in the *Open edX Learner's Guide*.

 To enable course certificates on your instance of Open edX, you must enable a